cla-cif/RPS-Lizard-Spock/README.md

 ![Footer](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/footer.png)

 - __Other features__
-    - The website has an [apple-touch-icon](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/icons/apple-touch-icon.png) to make the page stand out from other bookmarks, with a representation of an atom: a tribute to The Big Bang Theory TV series.
+    - The website has an [apple-touch-icon](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/icons/apple-touch-icon.png) to make the page stand out from other bookmarks, with a representation of an atom: a tribute to "The Big Bang Theory" TV series.
-    - The website has an [Atomic representation Favicon](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/icons/game-favicon.ico) to make the home page easy to find among the many open tabs.
+    - The same [symbol](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/icons/game-favicon.ico) was chosen to make the home page easy to find among the many open tabs.
     - The website has two hands embracing a [hearth with Ukranian colors favicon](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/icons/support-favicon.ico) to make the support page easy to find among the many opens tabs and to spread a support message in favor of the Ukraninan people.
     - The website has a "Google site verification" to verify the website's ownership as shown [here](https://search.google.com/search-console/ownership?resource_id=https%3A%2F%2Fcla-cif.github.io%2FRPS-Lizard-Spock%2F).
     - The site has keywords and a description of appropriate length to give the user a brief impression of the site on the browser results page.